tothpeter/hobby-type-and-learn-api/README.md

 This is the API backend of my home project called Type and Learn.

-The frontend will come soon here in github and in production as well.
+The frontend is an Ember CLI application: https://github.com/tothpeter/type_and_learn_client

+I'm running this project on my private Ubuntu server in my living room.

+There is a third app, that is in charge to bootstrap the whole project in production: https://github.com/tothpeter/type_and_learn_web

-The full project will be deployed to here: http://type-and-learn.kalina.tech
+The final app is live here: http://type-and-learn.kalina.tech

+A broader description is on its way...

 ## Ruby version
 2.2.3